-The deadline for adjusting the boundaries is April 17, 2022.
-Staff recommends that the Board begin public outreach to engage the community in the redistricting process as quickly as possible and hold its first public hearing on January 18, 2022, with a final vote on the new division boundaries to be held at a second public hearing on February 15, 2022.
+Staff recommends that the Board receive an updated presentation by Redistricting Partners and legal counsel, and subsequently solicit public input as part of the first public hearing.
+A final vote on the new division boundaries will be held at a second public hearing on February 15, 2022.